Projects per year

 Her interests are influenced by World Health Organization strategy, e.g. the Ottawa Charter (1986) and the Helsinki Statement (2014: 2-3,9).
 The latter document calls for safeguards to protect policies from distortion by commercial and vested interests; transparent policy making and access to information; participation of wider society in the development and implementation of government policy; and environmental sustainability.

-She is currently researching public views on the NHS and public health leadership.
+She is currently researching public views on the NHS, empowerment and public health leadership.

 Supervisory Interests

-Jane is interested in supervising PhDs on social policy, social science and public health, such as, for example, issues on NHS policy, privatisation, inequalities in health, local government policy, empowerment and public control over the determinants of health, public access to information, public health leadership, policy on climate change and key UK health programme and policy areas, including workplace health.
+I am interested in supervising PhDs in social policy, and health policy in particular.
+A possible PhD project concerns attitudes towards NHS privatisation.
+Further areas I am interested in supervising include: inequalities in health, local government public health policy, empowerment and public control over the determinants of health, public access to information, public health leadership, policy on climate change and workplace health.

 Jane is supervising PhD researchers, including: